-Airport Operations Center or AOC - The County facility that oversees day-to-day and emergency operations of the Airports.
+Airport Operations Center or AOC - The Okaloosa County Board of County Commissioners' facility that oversees day-to-day and emergency operations of the Airports.
 The AOC is the appropriate point of contact for reporting many emergency or operational issues on the Airports.
-The AOC is staffed twenty-four (24) hours a day, every day of the year, by at least one employee of the Sheriff's Office or the County and is typically able to dispatch assistance or contact Airport staff to address on-Airport incidents and resolve other questions and matters.
+The AOC is staffed twenty-four (24) hours a day, every day of the year, by at least one employee of the Sheriff's Office or the Okaloosa County Board of County Commissioners and is typically able to dispatch assistance or contact Airport staff to address on-Airport incidents and resolve other questions and matters.
 At the time of promulgation of these Minimum Standards, the telephone number for the AOC is (850) 651-7166.